whettenr/gen-conf-exp/README.md

 ## Methods & Results
-The methods and results can be found mainly in the following 3 files.
+**The methods and results can be found mainly in the following 2 files.**

 *NelsonMonsonClassifier*

 *ClassifierMultiplePeoplePast10Year*

 The methods in these three files all follow the same pattern.